AdamaJava/adamajava/docs/qprofiler2/index.md

 ### multi thread
 When running multi-threaded, we suggest more consumer than producer threads with a recommended ratio of 6:1.
-However, it is up to your machine system. for example, only one thread to read the input file but 12 threads are specified to process reads.

-Please specify the BAM index file if multiple producer threads are going to be used, eg.
+For example, only two threads to read (producer) the input file but 12 threads are specified to process reads (consumer).
+The BAM index file should also be specified in multi-producer mode. eg.

 ~~~~{.text}
 java -jar qprofiler2.jar --threads-consumer 12 -threads-producer 2 --bam-index  $somedir/${bam}.bai --input  $somedir/$bam --output $somedir/${bam}.qp2.xml --log $somedir/${bam}.qp2.log